JordanMarr/SqlHydra/README.md

         take 5
     }

-// Use the subquery via the `subqueryMany` function: let top5Categories =
+// Get category names where the category ID is "IN" the subquery: let top5Categories =
     select {
         for c in categoryTable do